AnujTanwar2004/SE_Project_2025/CHROME_SAFETY_INFO.md

 Then open Chrome and use screen share on Google Meet or take a screenshot with an extension.
 You'll see:

 ```
-✅ DETECTION!
+ DETECTION!
    Process: chrome.exe
    PID: 12345
    Risk Level: SAFE
-   ℹ️  This is a whitelisted/legitimate tool
+    This is a whitelisted/legitimate tool
 ```

 ---